Ephigenia/mite-cli/README.md

 ### Update Project

-The `mite project` comamnd can update the details like budget-type, archived state, hourly-rate, name or note of a project.
+The `mite project` command can update the details like budget-type, archived state, hourly-rate, name or note of a project.

 Archive a single project

     mite project update --archived false 1238127

 Set the note and name of a project

     mite project update --name "js prototype" --note="prototype development" 12344567

 Update hourly rate of a project while updating all allready associated time entries: